Means "son of NEIL

 Nickname for a keen person, from Old English scearp

-From the name of various English towns, meaning "shelf wood".
+From the name of various English towns, meaning "shelf town" in Old English.

-Denoted a person hailing from any of the various places called Sherborne or Sherburn in England.
+Denoted a person hailing from any of the various places called Sherborne or Sherburn in England, derived from Old English scir

 From a nickname for a short person, from Middle English schort